Bug report #21962

 note: to me this ticket should be closed as invalid, there is no issue here, it is just a matter about the data.
 Also asking QGIS to make arbitrarily transparent by default valid raster pixels (that are not NODATA) makes no sense (as said it could be eventually an option for the default raster symbology).

-#7 Updated by Peter Drexel almost 5 years ago
+#7 Updated by Peter Drexel over 5 years ago

 The jpg itself does not contain the black triangles, they are just drawn by QGIS if the Image is rotated using worldfile